d12frosted/elpa-mirror/gnu/consult-readme.txt

  #+findex: consult-yank-from-kill-ring
  #+findex: consult-yank-replace
  #+findex: consult-kmacro
- - =consult-yank-from-kill-ring=: Enhanced version of =yank= which allows to select an item from the =kill-ring=.
+ - =consult-yank-from-kill-ring=: Enhanced version of =yank= to select an item from the =kill-ring=.
 The selected text previewed as overlay in the buffer.
- - =consult-yank-pop=: Enhanced version of =yank-pop= with DWIM-behavior, which either replaces the last =yank= by cycling through the =kill-ring=, or if there has not been a last =yank= allows to select an item from the =kill-ring=.
+ - =consult-yank-pop=: Enhanced version of =yank-pop= with DWIM-behavior, which either replaces the last =yank= by cycling through the =kill-ring=, or if there has not been a last =yank= consults the =kill-ring=.
 The selected text previewed as overlay in the buffer.
  - =consult-yank-replace=: Like =consult-yank-pop=, but always replaces the last =yank= with an item from the =kill-ring=.
  - =consult-kmacro=: Select macro from the macro ring and execute it.